Sivamani-18/JS-Courses/README.md

 ```

 ### shift()
 Removes the first element from an array and returns that element.
 This method changes the length of the array.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana", "Orange"];
 var first = fruits.shift();